-Drew got his start in golf at Quail Creek Country Club in Robinson, Illinois, designed by Golden Age golf architect, Tom Bendelow in 1919 and also a former PGA tour stop during the late ‘60’s & early ‘70’s.
-Here, he was an accomplished, low handicap golfer and assumed a wide range of responsibilities at the club, enabling him to be exposed to the “ins and outs” of private club operations, personal service and course management.
-With newfound exposure and passion for golf course design, Drew then focused on ways to make golf into a profession.
+Drew got his start in golf at Quail Creek Country Club in Robinson, Illinois, a former PGA tour stop during the late ‘60’s & early ‘70’s.
 He studied Landscape Architecture at the University of Kentucky, earning his degree in 1991, always with the goal of acquiring the skills to become a golf course architect.

 In 1992, Drew took a design position with golf course architect, Arthur Hills.
 He quickly assumed full management of projects and became a well-recognized face of the firm and a highly respected golf industry practitioner.
 He was appointed a full partner of Hills’ firm in 1999 before earning acceptance as a member of the prestigous American Society of Golf Course Architects in 2001.
 During time spanning nearly 19 years, Drew collaborated with Arthur on over 30 new course designs and over 20 major renovations worldwide, including works at noted courses such as the Country Club of North Carolina in Pinehurst, Oakland Hills Country Club in Detroit, Oakmont Country Club in Pittsburgh and Congressional Country Club and Chevy Chase Club in Maryland, among many others.

 In 2010, Drew established his own design practice (JDR), whose primary focus is to assist existing golf facilities who seek to make strategic improvements and plan for long-term success.
 As such, JDR is a boutique design practice that focuses on personal service, direct communication, well-planned Improvement Programs and enduring excellence.
 Drew builds and maintains strong, lasting, personal relationships with his clientele and strives to address their most pressing needs while providing lasting enjoyment for players.
 As a result, the majority of Drew’s work appointments are acquired through direct referrals.